-

 Lipscomb men’s basketball beats UNA to tie for first in ASUN standings

-Lipscomb men’s basketball faced off against the University of North Alabama in a high-stakes game on February 20.
+Lipscomb men’s basketball faced off against the University of North Alabama in a high-stakes game on Thursday night.
 The winner would determine the ASUN standings, as UNA was first with 12-3 and Lipscomb was tied for second with 11-4.
+If Lipscomb beat the UNA Lions, they would advance to tied for first in the ASUN standings.
+And beat them they did, finishing out the game 75-63 over the Lions.
 “We said there’s three things when you play them,” said head coach Lennie Acuff.
 “The paint, the glass and the free throw line.”
 “They live in the paint like you saw at the end and they start driving that ball.
-I mean, Jackson Lane is a high level player and and they lived in the paint in the first game all the same,” he continued.
-“So we wanted to keep them…
+I…

 Bisons march back from 6-run deficit to win in extras

-Jalyn Holcomb starts February strong, takes three Lipscomb records, one personal record
+Jalyn Holcomb starts February strong, taking three Lipscomb records, one personal record

 Lipscomb women’s basketball graduate student guard Jalyn Holcomb has had a fantastic February.
 Only two weeks into the month, she’s clinched two all-time records for the women’s team.
 Holcomb is now not only Lipscomb women’s leading three-point scorer, but also the women’s all-time Division 1 leading scorer as well.
 She’s made 216 three-point shots and scored 1,412 points overall.
 She is also now the leader in percentages for both field goal and three-point accuracy for the Lady Bisons, with a career high of 30 points in one game.
 The 5’9″ guard clinched her first record against West Georgia on Feb.
 5. She made a three-point shot with 4:11 left in…